j-davitt/serverless-api/README.md

 [api-url](https://van4lh8gwa.execute-api.us-west-2.amazonaws.com/dev/people)

-Colab with Jordan and Ty
+Colab with Jordan, Adrienne, and Ty

 handleRead - checks if an id is passed as a param, if not it returns all items in the db.
 Otherwise it returns the item that matches the id.